neuronlabs/neuron-examples/server/jsonapi/README.md

 ### http.Server

 The module [github.com/neuronlabs/neuron-extensions/server/http](https://github.com/neuronlabs/neuron-extensions/tree/master/server/http)
-provides a simple `http.Server` to which you can apply any other `APIs` or some custom routes.
+provides t simple `http.Server` to which you can apply any other `APIs` or some custom routes.
 It implements neuron/server.Server interface.

 ### API